-The way to do this chosen back than was to use Scrum itself for the conversion process.
+The way to do this chosen back then was to use Scrum itself for the conversion process.
 That is to introduce teams for training and conversion and let them work according to a backlog.
 Also managers were set up to participate by organising work according to a backlog containing management tasks.
-This first let to quite some confusion: Conversion does take time and working according to sprint backlogs makes it pretty much obvious how much time it actually takes and how much time people really spent on these tasks.
-On the other hand, the whole process was made very transparent for everyone - and open for participation.
+This first led to quite some confusion: Conversion does take time and working according to sprint backlogs makes it pretty much obvious how much time it actually takes and how much time people really spent on these tasks.
+On the other hand, the whole process was made very transparent for everyone – and open for participation.

 The process started about two years ago – it has not finished to date and processes continue to evolve, get improved and refined as people go along.
 A very rough estimation was that it might take another three years to get to a stable, clean state.
 However most – if not all – problems were not caused by Scrum.
 They were made visible and trackable by Scrum.

-The main take home messages were that Scrum does bring improvement:
+The main take-home messages were that Scrum does bring improvement:

 - It makes goals transparent and communicates clearly the current state.